-The Corporation's Board of Directors has overall responsibility for the establishment and oversight of the risk management framework.
+The Corporation's Board of Directors is responsible for establishing and overseeing the risk management framework.
 For such purposes, the Board reviews and approves the Corporation's policies and has created the Risk Committee, the Audit Committee, and the Nominating and Corporate Governance / Compensation Committee.
 All report regularly to the Board of Directors and are comprised of members of the Board and independent members.